Field Mappings and Naming

 | Party block | Yes | Yes | Yes |

-Entry titles are generated at submission time, before a contract exists.
-That’s why template, reference, and category tokens aren’t available for entry titles.
+The entry title is generated before a contract exists, which is why the template name, contract reference, and category label tokens aren’t available for it.

 How names are processed